 Gates, Henry Lewis; Evelyn Brooks Higginbotham, eds.
 African American Lives.
 2004.

 Katz, Jonathan Ned.
 "Singing the 'Bull Dyker's' Blues."
 The Advocate, July 18, 1989, pp. 48-49.

 Lieb, Sandra.
 Mother of the Blues: A Study of Ma Rainey.
 Amherst: University of Massachusetts Press, 1981.

-Oliver, Paul, "Rainey, Ma (née Pridgett, Gertrude)", Grove Dictionary of Music and Musicians Place of publication?: Oxford University Press, date of pub?, page ?
+Oliver, Paul, "Rainey, Ma (née Pridgett, Gertrude)," Grove Dictionary of Music and Musicians.
+New York: Oxford University Press.